Bergen’s top small-group walking tour company

 Certified Guide in English

-My first experience in Norway goes all the way back to the 1980s, when I travelled to the Hardangervidda to sit — and pass — my Mountain Leaders exam.
-At the time I was part of the Scottish Mountain Rescue Service, and that training ground made a lasting impression on me.
+My first experience in Norway goes back to the 1980s, when I spent three weeks on the Hardangervidda while completing my Mountain Leaders Qualification.
+At the time, I was part of the Scottish Mountain Rescue Service, something I am very proud of.

-In the early ’90s I went to sea, working on oil-field service vessels.
+In the early ’90s, I went to sea, working on oil-field service vessels.
 Not long after, I moved permanently to Norway and continued in the same line of work for many years.
-That career came to an end in 2013 when I was made redundant — which turned out to be a blessing in disguise, because it pushed me to finally formalise what I loved most.
-I signed up for the guide course.
+That career came to an end in 2013 when I was made redundant, which turned out to be a blessing in disguise because it pushed me to try something new: guiding.
+I signed up for the guide course and never looked back.

 Serena